OjeWilliams/SQL_Zoo/codes/JOIN.md

 ```
 </br>

-4. Use the same JOIN as in the previous question. </br>
+4.Use the same JOIN as in the previous question. </br>
 Show the team1, team2 and player for every goal scored by a player called Mario player LIKE 'Mario%'
 ```
 SELECT team1, team2, player FROM game